moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ## Check Balances {: #check-balances }

-Next, you'll need to verify you have sufficient balances of DANCE and UNIT tokens.
-If you don't, you can press **Request Tokens** and then complete the following login with Github or Google.
-You'll need to complete a few quick onboarding questions, and then you'll be able to again press **Request Tokens** and they will be delivered to your connected wallet.
+Next, you'll need to verify that you have sufficient balances of DANCE and UNIT tokens.
+If you don't, you can press **Request Tokens** and complete the following login with GitHub or Google.
+You'll need to complete a few quick onboarding questions, and then you'll be able to press **Request Tokens** again, and they will be delivered to your connected wallet.

 ![Request tokens](/images/builders/deploy/dapp/dapp-8.png)